tulioz/Dot-Files/README.md

     `sudo pip install virtualenvwrapper`

 4. Ensure that ~/dev is created or change the PROJECT_HOME directory.
 This is done so that `mkproject` works properly.

+### Powerline
+To use Powerline properly you'll need to install Inconsolata for Powerline, follow instructions on how to do so [here](https://powerline.readthedocs.org/en/latest/fontpatching.html).